Dating Experiments | Tinder Swipe Life

 Dating Experiments

 Ever gone on a date every night for two weeks?
-Reached out to the people who ghosted you and demanded answers?
-Our writers put themselves on the line for the sake of ~science~.
+Reached out to the people you ghosted you and demanded answers?
+Our writers put themselves on the line for the sake of science.

 Dating